Time-causal and time-recursive wavelets: Results

 \subsubsection{Interpretations in terms of normalization over scale with respect to $L_p$-norms of Gaussian derivative kernels}

-In relation to normalization of the filters with respect to $L_p$-norms, it can specifically be shown that (Lindeberg \citeyear{Lin97-IJCV} Section~9.1) the notion of $\gamma$-normalized derivatives corresponds to normalizing the $n$:th order scale-normalized Gaussian derivative kernels $g_{\zeta^n}(t;\; \tau)$ over a one-dimensional domain to constant $L_p$-norms over scale
+In relation to normalization of the filters with respect to $L_p$-norms, it can specifically be shown (Lindeberg \citeyear{Lin97-IJCV} Section~9.1) that the notion of $\gamma$-normalized derivatives corresponds to normalizing the $n$:th-order scale-normalized Gaussian derivative kernels $g_{\zeta^n}(t;\; \tau)$ over a one-dimensional domain to constant $L_p$-norms over scale

 with

 where the perfectly scale invariant case

 corresponds to $L_1$-normalization for all orders $n$ of temporal differentiation.
 Such default $L_1$-normalization corresponds to scale-normalized temporal derivatives that are dimensionless in units of $[\mbox{time}]$ and will therefore treat temporal structures at all temporal scales in a similar manner.